jagraterol/Pyper/README.md

 # Pyper
-Repo to control Polhemus Viper with Python.
+Repo to control a Polhemus Viper with Python.

 Work in progres...